“Blueprint for Effective Drug Policy” Targets Cannabis Patients

 The Blueprint for Effective Drug Policy represents a repackaged war on cannabis and personal autonomy.
 It’s a document that vilifies cannabis, discredits alternative methods of harm reduction, and quietly endorses court-mandated pharmaceutical dependence as a public health win.

-There is no public health benefit in forcing people onto drugs that perpetuate the opiate overdose crisis.
+There is no public health benefit in forcing people into failed interventions that perpetuate the opiate overdose crisis.
 There is no safety in silencing alternative therapies with the potential to save lives.
 And there is no science in policy designed to protect markets, not people.

 Keep up with your state's cannabis laws and regulations, and sign up for NuggMD's Weekly Sesh newsletter for consumer stories, tips, and analyses on how changing regulations and resources may impact patients.